kristacourtaway/Austin-Housing/README.md

-# Austin-Housing
+# Austin Housing R Project

-The provided code is a comprehensive analysis script focused on housing data, performing various exploratory, statistical, and predictive tasks.
+The provided R code is a comprehensive analysis script focused on housing data, performing various exploratory, statistical, and predictive tasks.
 It consists of the following key sections:

 Libraries and Data Loading: Loads essential libraries such as tidyverse, caret, and ggplot2 and reads the "austinHousingData.csv" file.